krontech/chronos-cam-app/README.md

         -I${SYSROOT}/usr/lib/arm-linux-gnueabi/dbus-1.0/include
 ```

-Run the shell script from `~/Work/qt4-install`.
-Select "open source" when prompted.
+Run the shell script from `~/Work/chronos-sdk/qt4-build` to configure Qt.

-After configuration is complete, make and install QT by running `make && make install`.
+When configuration is complete, make and install QT by running `make && make install`.
 This will take 1 to 4ish hours, depending on how fast your computer is.

 # ![qt-icon](/doc/images/qt_icon.png) Setting up QT Creator